CTerletzky/CENTER-Project/README.md

 # The CENTER Project

-Center first opened on September 30th 1985.
-Merged with the AIDS Resource Center April 1st 1997
+The Center Project first opened on September 30th 1985.
+They struggled with finding nursing staff due to AIDS fears and disagreements over whos jurisdiction it was to supply nurses.
+They merged with the AIDS Resource Center on April 1st 1997.
 In November 1998 they had to cut 7 staff members due to decrease in funding.
 Though in 1999 wisconsin AIDS programs received a combined 11mil from state and federal sources, that isn’t enough though considering the rising infection rates.

 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">